Mail: simon@natural-photographer.co.uk

 Another unplanned photograph!
 This one was taken in Saltholme RSPB nature reserve again, this time from one of the bird hides.
 I remember it was a very dull day and this photograph was probably my favourite of the day as the bridge strikes a very imposing look through the gloom of the day.
 Perhaps next time I plan to go and visit a bridge I’ll come back with a handful of bird photos instead?

-A photograph of the bridge from a location that appears to have become the first choice location for photos of the bridge, RSPB Saltholme.
+A photograph of the bridge from a location that also gives interesting views of the bridge, RSPB Saltholme.

 27 May 2013, Leica R6.2, Vario-Elmar-R 105-280mm f/4.2 @ 135mm, 1/125sec @ f/8, Fujichrome Velvia ISO 50.